 Shoulder separation is not an injury to the main shoulder joint itself.
 It is an injury to the top of the shoulder where the collarbone (clavicle) meets the top of the shoulder blade (acromion of the scapula).

-The injury can make your shoulder look abnormal.
-This can be from the end of a bone sticking up or your shoulder hanging lower than normal.
+This injury can make the shoulder look abnormal, from the end of a bone sticking up or the shoulder hanging lower than normal.

-Pain is usually at the very top of your shoulder.
+Pain is usually at the very top of the shoulder.

 Your health care provider may have you hold onto a weight while he or she examines you to see if your collarbone sticks out.
 An x-ray of your shoulder may help diagnose a shoulder separation.

-Most people recover from this injury without surgery in 2 to 12 weeks.
-You will be treated with ice, medicines, a sling, and then exercises as you heal more.
+Most people recover from a shoulder separation without surgery, within 2 to 12 weeks.
+You will be treated with ice, medicines, a sling, and then exercises as you continue to heal.

 Your recovery may be slower if you have: